 There are an .
 Although they make up just .
 Indigenous Peoples’ worldwide.
 Indigenous Peoples often lack formal recognition over their lands, territories and natural resources, are often last to receive public investments in basic services and infrastructure and face multiple barriers to participate fully in the formal economy, enjoy access to justice, and participate in political processes and decision making.
 This legacy of inequality and exclusion , including to disease outbreaks such as COVID-19.

-While Indigenous Peoples own, occupy, or use a quarter of the world’s surface area.
-Indigenous Peoples conserve and recent studies reveal that They hold vital ancestral knowledge and expertise on how to adapt, mitigate, and reduce climate and disaster risks.
+Indigenous Peoples manage or hold tenure rights to approximately a quarter of the world’s surface area, overlaying a significant portion of the world’s biodiversity, almost half of the of the earth’s protected areas and a significant proportion of the planet’s most ecologically intact landscapes.
+Studies also reveal that .
+They hold vital ancestral knowledge and expertise on how to adapt, mitigate, and reduce climate and disaster risks.

 Much of the land occupied by Indigenous Peoples is under customary ownership, .
 Even when Indigenous territories and lands are recognized, protection of boundaries or use and exploitation of natural resources are often inadequate.
 Insecure land tenure is a driver of conflict, environmental degradation, and weak economic and social development.
 This threatens cultural survival and vital knowledge systems – loss in these areas increasing risks of fragility, biodiversity loss, and degraded One Health (or ecological and animal health) systems which threaten the ecosystem services upon which we all depend.